-GUODONG PANG AND ÉTIENNE PARDOUX[†]
+GUODONG PANG AND ÉTIENNE PARDOUX†

 ABSTRACT.
 We study a stochastic epidemic model with multiple patches (locations), where individuals in each patch are categorized into three compartments, Susceptible, Infected and Recovered/Removed, and may migrate from one patch to another in any of the compartments.
-Each individual is associated with a random infectivity function which dictates the force of infectivity while the interactive infection process depends on the age of infection (elapsed time since infection).
+Each individual is associated with a random infectivity function which dictates the force of infection depending upon the age of infection (elapsed time since infection).
 We prove a functional law of large number for the epidemic evolution dynamics including the aggregate infectivity process, the numbers of susceptible and recovered individuals as well as the number of infected individuals at each time that have been infected for a certain amount of time.
-From the limits, we derive a PDE model for the density of the number of infected individuals with respect to the infection age, which is a systems of linear PDE equations with a boundary condition that is determined by a set of integral equations.
+From the limits, we derive a PDE model for the density of the number of infected individuals with respect to the infection age, which is a system of linear PDE equations with a boundary condition that is determined by a set of integral equations.

-1. INTRODUCTION
+1. Introduction

 Multi-patch epidemic models have been used to study infectious disease dynamics in different geographic areas [21, 1, 23, 2, 20, 9].
 Most of the literature concerns Markovian models and the associated ODEs.
 In [20], the authors study a non-Markovian multi-patch model with general exposed and infectious distributions as well as Markovian migration among the patches.
 That work extends the study of the homogeneous stochastic epidemic models in [18].
 However, both works assumed a constant infection rate.
 In [8], a stochastic epidemic model is studied to take into account varying infectivity, capturing the varying viral load phenomenon during infection as observed in [11].
 In fact, Kermack and McKendrick [14] already proposed deterministic epidemic models to study varying infectivity, and the FLLN limit in [8] coincides with the integral equations in [14].
-By tracking the age of infection (elapsed time since infection) in that model with varying infectivity, in [19], the authors have studied the process counting the number of individuals at each time that have been infected for less than a certain amount time, and derived a PDE model for the density of that process with respect to the infection age.
+By tracking the age of infection (elapsed time since infection) in that model with varying infectivity, in [19], the authors have studied the process counting the number of individuals at each time that have been infected for less than a certain amount of time, and derived a PDE model for the density of that process with respect to the infection age.
 The PDE model is comparable with the well known PDE models introduced by Kermack and McKendrick [15].
 This homogeneous model with varying infectivity in [8] is extended to a multi-patch multi-type model in [9], however, the processes do not take into account the infection ages.
+We also refer to [7] and [10] for individual-based stochastic epidemic models with contact-tracing and the associated PDE models as large population limits.

-In this paper, we extend the study of epidemic models with infection-age dependent infectivity in [19] to multi-patch models, and derive the associated PDE models.
+In the present paper, we extend the study of epidemic models with infection-age dependent infectivity in [19] to multi-patch models, and derive the associated PDE models.
 Specifically, we consider an individual-based stochastic epidemic model with multiple patches, where each individual is associated with a random infectivity function of the same law, and can migrate from one patch to another in each of the infection stages (susceptible, infected or recovered).
-The evolution dynamics at each time is described by the total force of infectivity, the number of susceptible individuals,
+The evolution dynamics